CivicTechWR/WRvotes/docs/positions/index.md

 This list links to pages for each available elected position in the election, and a few information pages.
-Each page includes nominee listings, news articles, questionnaires, and meeting informations relevant to that position.
+Each page includes nominee listings, news articles, questionnaires, and meeting information relevant to that position.

 <ul>
   {% for position in site.data.internal.position-tags %}